schoeberl/cae-lab/README.md

 ### RISC-V Tools

 For later lab exercises and your final project we need the full RISC-V toolchain, including a port of gcc.
+You can either install the toolchain using the instructions below, or you can download prebuilt binaries of all necessary tools from SiFive's Freedom Tools.
+Note that you must use the [August 2020 version](https://github.com/sifive/freedom-tools/releases/tag/v2020.08.0).
+Download the riscv64-unknown-elf-gcc version suited for your OS.

 #### Ubuntu (Linux)